 These are the questions we hear most from Gilchrist County landowners around Trenton, especially about APN-only submissions, remote closings, inherited land, larger acreage pricing.

-Most Gilchrist County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Gilchrist County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Gilchrist County, including areas around Trenton, Fanning Springs, and nearby communities.